 ETA XMMMX 2248 FUEL 0324

 KNEW RB MMMX R TO2103

-- AIREPs may be filed from any aircraft inflight within World Meteorological Organization (WMO) areas of responsibility in conformity with ICAO requirements for position, operational, or meteorological reporting in AIREP format.
+- AIREPs may be filed from any aircraft inflight within World Meteorological Organization (WMO) areas of responsibility in conformity with requirements for position, operational, or meteorological reporting in AIREP format.
 AIREP information must be disseminated to ATC, company, and meteorological offices as required.
 AIREPs consist of three sections comprised of 12 items.
 AIREPs may be filed in one, two, or three sections as follows:

 - Section 1, Routine report.
 A position report (PSNRP) comprising the Message Type Designator-ARP and the following items:

 - Item 2, Position.
 Record position in latitude (degrees as two numerics, or degrees and minutes as four numerics, followed without a space by N or S) and longitude (degrees as three numerics, or degrees and minutes as five numerics, followed without a space by E or W) or as a significant point identified by a coded designator (two-to-five characters) or as a significant point followed by a magnetic bearing (three numerics) and a distance in nautical miles (three numerics) from the point, such as 4620N07805W, 4620N078W, 46N078W, LN, MAY, or DUB180040.
 Precede significant point by ABM (abeam), if applicable.